Roberts Wesleyan University Chorale

 - Find joy in all we do.

 The Chorale took its first international tour and released its first recordings on LP under director Gregory Goida.
 During the 33-year tenure of his successor, Robert Shewan, the Chorale released multiple recordings on the Albany label and performed frequently with the Rochester Philharmonic Orchestra.
 The proud heritage of choral singing at Roberts Wesleyan College was further fostered by subsequent Chorale directors Nelson Hill, Stephen Caracciolo, Jeffery McGhee, Jamie Spillane, and David Chin.
-Under its current director, Adam Potter, the Chorale continues to serve the college and community through frequent on- and off-campus performances, recording projects, collaborations with the Roberts Wesleyan College-Community Orchestra, joint concerts with other choirs in the region, biennial domestic performance tours, quadrennial international performance tours, and innovative programming and partnerships.
+Under its current director, Adam Potter, the Chorale continues to serve the college and community through frequent on- and off-campus performances, recording projects, collaborations with the Roberts Wesleyan College–Community Orchestra, joint concerts with other choirs in the region, biennial domestic performance tours, quadrennial international performance tours, and innovative programming and partnerships.

-The Chorale’s recent repertoire has included Choral Fantasy (Beethoven), Et in Terra Pax (Finzi), Messiah (Handel), Mass in C (Mozart), Fantasia on Christmas Carols (Vaughan Williams), and the New York State premiere of Lux: The Dawn from On High (Forrest).
+The Chorale’s recent repertoire has included Choral Fantasy (Beethoven), Polovetsian Dance & Chorus (Borodin), Et in Terra Pax (Finzi), Messiah and “Zadok the Priest” (Handel), Mass in C (Mozart), Fantasia on Christmas Carols (Vaughan Williams), and the New York State premiere of LUX: The Dawn from On High (Forrest).
 In addition to major works and classical music, the Chorale delights in inviting its audiences into a spirit of worship through the singing of new music, well-crafted hymn settings, music from the Global South, gospel music, and spirituals.